Conductor And Artistic Director

 Director Emeritus Richard Kohl

 Colorado native Richard M. Kohl is a retired K-12 musical educator.
-His formal musical training began in elementary school, continued throughout college where he devoted time to both instrumental and vocal training, and is ongoing as in all of the arts.
+His formal musical training began in elementary school, continued throughout college where he devoted time to both instrumental and vocal training.
 One of the many opportunities he has had was studying trumpet with Mabel Lieck while in Junior and Senior High School.
 Mrs. Lieck performed as a soloist with John Philip Sousa’s band, was named the Sousa Girl, and was a personal friend of the cornetist Herbert Clark.
 Kohl recalls Mrs. Lieck’s strict orders not to look at a new solo until the lesson.
 She would then go through the solo adding little bits and marking out others saying, “This is the way Herbert wanted it played.”

 Peter Alexander, interim conductor of the band in the spring of 2014, has returned to he band's clarinet section, where he has been a member since 2011.
 He has also served as president of the band’s Board of Directors.
 Peter is a retired staff member and adjunct assistant professor of music at the University of Iowa, where he was director of media relations for all the arts organizations on campus for 23 years.
 He completed a Ph.D. in musicology at Indiana University and has also worked as a music critic and church choir director.
 He plays clarinet in other community groups, writes classical music stories for Boulder Weekly, and maintains his own blog on classical music in the Boulder area sharpsandflatrions.com.